LyukSergey/CodeLineCounting/README.md

 you will be able to type absolute path to folder or file in the console.

 with this command counting-code-line application shows you:
-1) If a single file is provided as an input, the result has to be in the form of: "<filename> : <number of lines>".
+1) If a single file is provided as an input, the result has to be in the form of: filename : number of lines.
 E.g. "App.java : 42"
 2) If a directory name is provided as an input result should include aggregated values as well, e.g.

 root : 331